 - Try to diagnose the cause of the employee’s job performance problem.

-- Appear to be disrespectful, rude, or judgmental.
+- Be disrespectful, rude, or judgmental.

 - Back down (get a commitment for improved job performance).

-- Threaten further disciplinary action unless you plan to follow through
+- Threaten further disciplinary action unless you plan to follow through.

 - Cover up or enable the employee’s job performance problems.